mystsoftware/myst-help-center/application-deployment/osb-change-transport-details.md

 Create a MyST Configuration Plan as follows.
 Take note of the following elements:

+* `include` is a wildcard of files processed by the myst config plan
-* `fileset` is file in which myst applies the config plan
+* `fileset` is file in which myst applies the myst config plan
-* `replace` is a property variable which can be customised per environment in the Stream Model
+* `replace` is a property variable which can be customized per environment in the Stream Model

 ```xml